thess/callattendant-wiki/Developer-Guide.md

 ***

 ## Software Architecture
+This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
+It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### Architectural Viewpoints
+This section describes what software architecture is for the current system, and how it is represented.
+Of the Use-Case, Logical, Process, Deployment, and Implementation Views, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.

 ###### _Rational Unified Process 4+1 View_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/RUP_41_View.png "RUP 4+1 View")

 ### Use Case View
+This section contains use cases or scenarios from the use-case model if they represent some significant, central functionality of the final system, or if they have a large architectural coverage—they exercise many architectural elements or if they stress or illustrate a specific, delicate point of the architecture.

 ###### _Use Case Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Use_Case_View.png "Use Case Diagram")

 ### Logical View
+This section describes the architecturally significant parts of the design model, such as its decomposition into subsystems and packages.
+And for each significant package, its decomposition into classes and class utilities.
+You should introduce architecturally significant classes and describe their responsibilities, as well as a few very important relationships, operations, and attributes.

 ###### _Class Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Logical_View.png "Logical View Diagram")

 ### Process View
+This section describes the system's decomposition into lightweight processes (single threads of control) and heavyweight processes (groupings of lightweight processes).
+Organize the section by groups of processes that communicate or interact.
+Describe the main modes of communication between processes, such as message passing, interrupts, and rendezvous.

 ###### _Activity Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Process_View.png "Process View Diagram")